 Cookies are also very important for the user and their experience on a website.
 They help to make our time online easier and more personalized as well as give publishers valuable information about our behavior which can be used to improve their site.
 This is a huge advantage for users and should be highlighted in your cookie banner or wall in order to persuade a visitor that cookies are worth accepting.

 Not sure where to start?
 Poool can help!
 With an easy-to-integrate and personalizable wall solution, you can continue to monetize from advertising by encouraging readers to accept cookies.
-We’re only a phone call or email away if you want any advice on where to begin!
-Contact us here or try our demo for free.
+Book your free demo now!

 If you’re interested in other types of walls, we also have articles on our blog covering paywalls and registration walls.
 Read about what they are, what types exist and some examples of each as well as how they can benefit you as a content-producer.